css-ch/angular-lingua/README.md

 ## GUI

+With this web UI you have a simple way to search update add and delete your translations.

-The GUI can be installed over npm.
+It can be installed over npm.

 ```bash
 npm i --save-dev @cssinsurance/angular-lingua-gui